Arch Capital Group Ltd. (NASDAQ:ACGL) Shares Sold by Gulf International Bank UK Ltd

-Gulf International Bank UK Ltd lowered its stake in shares of Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 10.5% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 73,330 shares of the insurance provider’s stock after selling 8,637 shares during the period.
-Gulf International Bank UK Ltd’s holdings in Arch Capital Group were worth $5,488,000 as of its most recent SEC filing.
+Gulf International Bank UK Ltd reduced its holdings in Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 10.5% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 73,330 shares of the insurance provider’s stock after selling 8,637 shares during the quarter.
+Gulf International Bank UK Ltd’s holdings in Arch Capital Group were worth $5,488,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors have also made changes to their positions in the company.
-Bleakley Financial Group LLC lifted its stake in shares of Arch Capital Group by 1.3% during the first quarter.
-Bleakley Financial Group LLC now owns 11,293 shares of the insurance provider’s stock valued at $766,000 after buying an additional 150 shares during the period.
-MAI Capital Management increased its stake in Arch Capital Group by 3.1% in the first quarter.
-MAI Capital Management now owns 4,969 shares of the insurance provider’s stock valued at $337,000 after purchasing an additional 151 shares during the last quarter.
-Wetherby Asset Management Inc. increased its stake in Arch Capital Group by 0.5% in the first quarter.
-Wetherby Asset Management Inc. now owns 33,045 shares of the insurance provider’s stock valued at $2,243,000 after purchasing an additional 170 shares during the last quarter.
-SG Americas Securities LLC increased its stake in Arch Capital Group by 2.6% in the first quarter.
-SG Americas Securities LLC now owns 6,870 shares of the insurance provider’s stock valued at $466,000 after purchasing an additional 175 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in Arch Capital Group by 0.3% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 62,703 shares of the insurance provider’s stock valued at $4,256,000 after purchasing an additional 182 shares during the last quarter.
-Institutional investors and hedge funds own 87.21% of the company’s stock.
+Several other institutional investors have also recently added to or reduced their stakes in ACGL.
+Cambridge Investment Research Advisors Inc. grew its holdings in Arch Capital Group by 3.5% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 23,800 shares of the insurance provider’s stock valued at $1,152,000 after purchasing an additional 799 shares during the period.
+HighTower Advisors LLC boosted its holdings in Arch Capital Group by 27.1% in the first quarter.
+HighTower Advisors LLC now owns 34,331 shares of the insurance provider’s stock valued at $1,662,000 after acquiring an additional 7,316 shares during the last quarter.
+Cetera Advisor Networks LLC boosted its holdings in Arch Capital Group by 33.0% in the first quarter.
+Cetera Advisor Networks LLC now owns 6,567 shares of the insurance provider’s stock valued at $318,000 after acquiring an additional 1,631 shares during the last quarter.
+Private Advisor Group LLC boosted its holdings in Arch Capital Group by 12.3% in the first quarter.
+Private Advisor Group LLC now owns 14,025 shares of the insurance provider’s stock valued at $679,000 after acquiring an additional 1,537 shares during the last quarter.
+Finally, Acadian Asset Management LLC acquired a new position in Arch Capital Group in the first quarter valued at $76,000.
+87.21% of the stock is currently owned by institutional investors and hedge funds.

-A number of equities research analysts recently issued reports on ACGL shares.
-Barclays boosted their target price on shares of Arch Capital Group from $92.00 to $96.00 and gave the company an “overweight” rating in a report on Tuesday, October 10th.
-JPMorgan Chase & Co. boosted their target price on shares of Arch Capital Group from $75.00 to $82.00 and gave the company a “neutral” rating in a report on Thursday, July 27th.
-Deutsche Bank Aktiengesellschaft initiated coverage on Arch Capital Group in a report on Wednesday, October 4th.
-They issued a “buy” rating and a $81.00 target price on the stock.
-The Goldman Sachs Group initiated coverage on Arch Capital Group in a report on Friday, September 8th.
-They issued a “neutral” rating and a $80.00 target price on the stock.
-Finally, Wells Fargo & Company lifted their target price on Arch Capital Group from $90.00 to $92.00 and gave the company an “overweight” rating in a report on Friday, July 28th.
-Four research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $85.08.
+ACGL has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. lifted their target price on Arch Capital Group from $75.00 to $82.00 and gave the company a “neutral” rating in a report on Thursday, July 27th.
+Wells Fargo & Company lifted their price target on shares of Arch Capital Group from $90.00 to $92.00 and gave the company an “overweight” rating in a research report on Friday, July 28th.
+JMP Securities lifted their price target on shares of Arch Capital Group from $90.00 to $95.00 and gave the company a “market outperform” rating in a research report on Friday, October 13th.
+StockNews.com assumed coverage on shares of Arch Capital Group in a research report on Thursday, October 5th.
+They set a “hold” rating on the stock.
+Finally, Jefferies Financial Group raised their price objective on Arch Capital Group from $89.00 to $95.00 in a research report on Friday, October 6th.
+Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+Based on data from MarketBeat, Arch Capital Group has an average rating of “Moderate Buy” and a consensus price target of $85.08.

 Arch Capital Group Company Profile